mathilde-mus/PCBS-final-project/README.md

     data = []
     expyriment.control.start(skip_ready_screen = True)
     expyriment.stimuli.TextScreen("Welcome in this bin detection experiment.",
         "Your task is to answer P as quickly as possible if you see a bin,red or grey, in the flashed picture and A if you do not.
-There will be N trials.
+There will be 150 trials.
 Press any key to continue.").present() exp.keyboard.wait()
     blankscreen.present()